Barracuda Fishing in Puerto Rico

 BARRACUDA SIZES AND SEASONS IN PUERTO RICO

 The year-round warm water around Puerto Rico maintains healthy barracuda populations.
-As summer approaches, they grow more abundant and aggressive.
-While most caught from boats average 2 to 3 feet long in the 5 to 15 pound range, it’s the monsters exceeding 45 inches and 30 pounds that fuel legends.
+As summer approaches, they grow more abundant and aggressive, with peak activity coinciding with baitfish migrations between April and September.
+While most caught from boats average 2 to 3 feet long in the 5 to 15 pound range, it's the monsters exceeding 45 inches and 30 pounds that fuel legends.
 Seasoned local captains have landed true trophies over 50 pounds with the expertise to pinpoint prime barracuda habitat.
-Barracuda are caught year round in Puerto Rico and are one of the most commonly caught gamefish.

 WHY BARRACUDA ISN'T TYPICALLY EATEN

 We do not recommend eating barracuda, even though they put up a great fight and live in clean reef waters around Puerto Rico.
 Barracuda contain small, dangerous pin bones that are very difficult and hazardous to remove properly.
-Attempting to fillet these fish can lead to bones remaining in the meat, which can be dangerous.
-Additionally, barracuda higher up the food chain may contain toxins like ciguatera that can cause severe sickness.
-For these safety reasons, while barracuda are thrilling to catch, it is best practice to release them.
+Attempting to fillet these fish can lead to bones remaining in the meat, which can be dangerous when consumed.
+Additionally, barracuda higher up the food chain may contain toxins like ciguatera that can cause severe sickness, with symptoms including gastrointestinal distress, neurological problems, and in severe cases, long-term complications.